Pa. unemployment rate down to 4.6% in May - NewsBreak

 HARRISBURG, Pa.
 (WHTM) — The Pennsylvania Department of Labor and Industry released its preliminary employment situation for the month of May.

-According to a news release, the unemployment rate was down .2% of a percentage point over the month at 4.6%, while the national unemployment rate was unchanged over the month, remaining at 3.6%.
+According to a news release, the unemployment rate was down .2% of a percentage point over the month of 4.6%, while the national unemployment rate was unchanged over the month, remaining at 3.6%.

-Pennsylvania’s unemployment rate was 2.1% lower than its May 2021 level, while the national rate was down 2.2% over the year.Pa. unemployment system receives $3 million grant

 From April 2020 through May 2022, the commonwealth has recovered 85% of the jobs that were lost in the first two months of the pandemic period.